 Bottom line: When a loved one passes away it’s important to have their Facebook account either memorialized or deleted altogether.

-If you need to ask Facebook to memorialize a deceased loved one’s account, you’ll find more information and instructions for doing so in this post.
+If you want to ask Facebook to memorialize a deceased loved one’s account, you’ll find more information and instructions for doing so in this post.